-- 1.1 It is mandatory for the Host Board to provide DRS technology for all matches. - 1.2 Minimum requirements for use of DRS. - 1.2.1 The camera specification set out below shall be mandatory as a minimum requirement.
+- 1.1 Minimum requirements for use of DRS and appointment of third umpire - 1.1.1 The Home Board shall endeavour to broadcast all Test Matches played in its country. - 1.1.2 Where matches are broadcast, the camera specification set out below shall be mandatory as a minimum requirement.